1. INTRODUCTION

 1.4.1.
 Publication history

 The EAU published the first guidelines on TC in 2001.
 Since 2008, the TC Guidelines contains a separate chapter on testicular stromal tumours.
-The 2023 TC guideline presents a limited update of the 2022 publication with a full update scheduled for the 2024 print.
-A summary paper of the EAU TC guideline has been published in the society’s scientific journal European Urology, the latest version dating to 2015 [1].
+The 2024 TC guideline presents a limited update of the 2023 publication.
+A summary paper of the EAU TC guideline has been published in the society’s scientific journal European Urology in 2023 [1].

 1.4.2.
 Summary of changes